docker/docs/content/desktop/extensions/private-marketplace.md

 This creates 2 files:

-- `admin-settings.json`, which activates the private marketplace feature once it’s applied to Docker Desktop on your developers’ machines
+- `admin-settings.json`, which activates the private marketplace feature once it’s applied to Docker Desktop on your developers’ machines.
 - `extensions.txt`, which determines which extensions to list in your private marketplace.

 ## Step two: Set the private marketplace behaviour